Happy International Women’s Day

 4. Kalpana Chawla Indian-American astronaut

-Kalpana Chawla was an Indian-American space traveler and the primary Indian lady in space.
+Kalpana Chawla was an Indian-American space traveller and the primary Indian lady in space.
 She first flew on Space Shuttle Columbia in 1997 as a mission expert and essential mechanical arm administrator.

 5. Lynn Margulis, evolutionary theorist